 Best 8K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 8K TVs you can buy in 2020.

-They might be expensive, but 8K TVs offer four times the pixel density of their 4K TV siblings.
+They might be expensive (at least right now), but 8K TVs offer four times the pixel density of their 4K TV siblings.
 That makes for a stunningly-lifelike picture that represents a massive step up from 4K.

 Sadly, there's practically no 8K content available at the moment.
 That's why 8K TVs make themselves useful by upscaling standard-def, HD and 4K content.
 That means you can expect a glorious, cinematic experience right now, even though 8K content is far from mainstream.

 So what should you look for when buying an 8K TV?
 Good upscaling is absolutely critical - you want all of the content you watch now to look great, and that involves the TV doing lots of clever processing.
 It's also worth looking for HDMI 2.1 ports, too, as they have baked-in support for higher resolutions and frame rates.